|

 that are symptom-less but in proximity (see next figure).

-leaves, twigs or spurs) showing symptoms and located in transition zones between
+| For each plant, collect several appropriate plant tissue (for example, 5-10 leaves, leaves, twigs or spurs) showing symptoms and located in transition zones between

 healthy and diseased plant areas.
 Collect them preferably using a large zip-lock